Roy Rogers

 “That’s not a slide on Roy Rogers’ pinky; it’s a time machine.
 With it, Rogers transports you to the Mississippi Delta’s past and future. – Guitar Player

-Roy Rogers is considered one of the world’s preeminent master Delta slide guitarists.
-With over 20 recordings to his credit, Rogers has garnered 8 Grammy nominations for producing, songwriting, and as a recording artist.
-His collaborations, which include producing critically acclaimed Grammy-nominated recordings for John Lee Hooker and Ramblin' Jack Elliott and collaborations with Bonnie Raitt, Carlos Santana, Bela Fleck, Allan Toussaint, Sammy Hagar, and Ray Manzarek, among others, have received major media accolades globally.
-Rogers, having performed worldwide for more than four decades, has earned a global reputation for delivering searing performances which have been named festival favorites at The New Orleans Jazz & Heritage Festival, The North Sea Jazz Festival in Holland, Montreux in Switzerland, Pistoia in Italy, and many North American festivals in Canada and the United States.
+Roy Rogers has been considered one of the world’s preeminent master Delta slide guitarists with many decades of touring the globe.
+Over 20 recordings to his credit, Rogers has garnered 8 Grammy nominations for producing, as a recording artist, and as a songwriter.
+His collaborations have garnered major media accolades worldwide for producing critically acclaimed Grammy nominated recordings for John Lee Hooker and Ramblin' Jack Elliott, as well as collaborations with Bonnie Raitt, Carlos Santana, Bela Fleck, Allan Toussaint, Sammy Hagar & Ray Manzarek among others.
+Known for his searing performances that have been named a festival favorites including New Orleans Jazz Fest, North Sea Jazz Festival in Holland, Montreux in Switzerland, Pistoia in Italy, + North American festivals in Canada & the United States, with more than 4 decades of touring the world.

-In 2023, Rogers re-entered the live performance scene after the pandemic, signing with the Cumberland Music Collective Agency in Nashville.
-That same year, he joined Bonnie Raitt for dates of her ‘Just Like That…’ tour, performing solo in support of the tour and joining Raitt’s band at the end of her show for some slide fun!
-Rogers will continue to perform with Raitt this March 2025 for select dates, and will perform live shows with his long-time band, the Delta Rhythm Kings, later this Spring.
+In 2023 Rogers re- entered the performance space after the pandemic signing with the Cumberland Music Collective Agency in Nashville.
+Performances have included 25 + dates for the ‘Just Like That…” tour with Bonnie Raitt, with Rogers performing solo in support of the tour and then joining Raitt’s band at the end of their show delivering songs that they wrote together or performed together for years during their long friendship.
+Rogers will continue to also perform with his long-time band, The Delta Rhythm Kings, in 2025 and select Solo dates.

-Decades of artistic collaborations, recording, and performing to audiences is a passion and a gift.
-Roy continues to be an inspired, seasoned performer, producer, and player who is known to bring audiences to their feet across the globe.
-For more history, media assets, and info please visit www.roy-rogers.com
+Decades of artistic collaborations, recording & performing to audiences is a passion & a gift.
+Roy continues to be an inspired, seasoned performer, producer & player who is known to bring audiences to their feet across the globe.
+For more history, media assets and info please go to www.roy-rogers.com.

 Steve Ehrmann